A4OpS/mlops-tinystories/reports/README.md

 >
 > Answer:

-We have 3 seperate files for our CI.
+We have 3 separate files for our CI.
 The first one we included was ruff for every merge to main branch.
 To avoid introducing bugs into the main branch we also included the test should be passed before a merge to main.
 We also run pytest when trying to merge into main where different parts of the data is tested.
 Here again all tests should pass before a merge into main is possible.
 An example of a triggered workflow can be seen here: <https://github.com/A4OpS/mlops-tinystories/actions/runs/7568697468>* We tried to do continues integration of docker containers using github actions and mangaed to write a DockerBuild.yaml file that integrates with github action to automatically build a docker image and push it to a dockerhub that can be accessed through:
 `docker pull andreasraaskovdtu/mlops-tinystories:6a9208c034d2188ff4d0a6157efef563e7805a73`